model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 to represent a possible contract to enforce and a `Vec` as the contracts which are used as abstractions.

+We call `goto-instrument --enforce-contract <for_contract fn> --replace-call-with-contract <use_contract fns>`

+<!--
 This is the technical portion of the RFC.
 Please provide high level details of the implementation you have in mind:

-<!--
 - What are the main components that will be modified?
 (E.g.: changes to `kani-compiler`, `kani-driver`, metadata, installation...)
 - How will they be modified?
 Any changes to how these components communicate?